 Rusețu farm, Buzău, century. the twentieth

-Located in the north-east corner of Muntenia, at the intersection of Buzău, Brăila and Ialomița counties, the village of Rușețu is representative for the clustered type settlements in the Romanian Plain, inhabited mainly by farmers and animal breeders.
-A peculiarity of the place is the presence of „highlanders”, transhumant shepherds who brought their flocks from the mountain areas of Buzău and Brașov.
+Located in the northeast corner of Muntenia, at the intersection of Buzău, Brăila and Ialomița counties, Rușețu village is representative for the type settlements from the Romanian Plain, mainly inhabited by farmers and animal breeders.
+A peculiarity of the place is represented by the presence of "Munteni", transhumant mocani that brought their flocks from the mountain areas of Buzau and Brașov.

-The dwelling plan includes a median foyer and two symmetrically placed rooms, one of them being intended for guests.
-Under the same roof, in extension of the house, the pantry with access from the living room and the aviary attached to the back side were added.
-In the foyer, an important place is taken by the free hearth with a large chimney around which the simple furniture items were placed, as well as a series of items for domestic and household use (a wooden pail and a bucket for the milk, a churn for butter, the milk bucket, the tub for cheese making, etc.).
-In the guest room one notices the wool weavings (wall carpets and coverlets for the beds) and the raw silk and cotton towels, richly decorated with geometric, vegetal or zoomorphic motifs.
+The plan of the house comprises a median tent and two rooms arranged symmetrically, one of them being intended for guests.
+Under the same roof, in the extension of the dwelling itself, the pantry with access from the living room and the foiled for animals added to the posterior facade were added.
+In the tent, an important place is occupied by the free hearth with large horn around which the simple pieces of furniture and a series of household or household items (chest and milk for milk were placed, a little butter, donut for milking, lily for squeezing the whey from the cheese).
+The guest room is highlighted by the wool fabrics (appearance and beds for beds) and the cotton and cotton wipes, richly decorated with geometric, vegetable or zoomorphic motifs.

-Not only the inventory of the house, but the household annexes too illustrate the preoccupation towards animal breeding, as the household includes also various hens or shelters for pigs, chickens and pigeons.
+Not only the inventory of the house, but also the annexes of the household illustrate the concern for the breeding of animals, in the household are different quotas: shelters for pigs, chicken and pigeons.